RFCNLP/RFCNLP/README.md

 Then you could copy the results out of the Docker image and into your host computer for inspection.
 Notice the use of `flamboyant_tu`; you'll have to replace this with your image's name.

 ```
 docker cp flamboyant_tu:rfcnlp/tcp2promela.out/        tcp2promela.out/
 docker cp flamboyant_tu:rfcnlp/dccp2promela.out/       dccp2promela.out/
 docker cp flamboyant_tu:rfcnlp/tcplinear2promela.out/  tcplinear2promela.out/
 docker cp flamboyant_tu:rfcnlp/dccplinear2promela.out/ dccplinear2promela.out/
 docker cp flamboyant_tu:rfcnlp/dccpbert2promela.out/   dccpbert2promela.out/
 ```

 There is a strange issue where when you do this, you don't have non-`sudo` permission to change or delete the copied files.
 But you do have `sudo` permission, e.g., you can do `sudo rm -rf dccpbert2promela.out` if you'd like.

 ## Command-Line Interface

-After interacting with the pre-defined [Makefile](Makefile) targets in the [Dockerfile](Dockerfile), you might want to start interacting directly with our software.
+After interacting with the predefined [Makefile](Makefile) targets in the [Dockerfile](Dockerfile), you might want to start interacting directly with our software.
 In this section, we explain the specific software provided, and how to interact with it.

 ### `nlp2promela/nlp2promela.py`